 Magnesium nitrate has a high affinity towards water.
 Therefore, heating it results to decompose into magnesium oxide, nitrogen oxides, and oxygen.

 Exposure to Magniosan causes mild irritation in the mucous membranes.
 Symptoms include shortness of breath and coughing.
-Swallowing large doses may result in dizziness, vomiting, weakness, collapse. abdominal pain, bloody diarrhea, and convulsions.
+Swallowing large doses may result in dizziness, vomiting, weakness, and collapse. abdominal pain, bloody diarrhoea, and convulsions.
 When comes in contact with skin causes redness, pain, and irritation.

 On heating this compound to decompose it emits toxic fumes of nitrogen oxides.
 Contact with oxidizable compound may result in extremely violent combustion.

 What is magnesium nitrate used for?

 Often used in pyrotechnics is magnesium nitrate; and in the manufacture of concentrated nitric acid where it extracts water and concentrates the acid vapours to 90–95 percent HNO3.
 It is also used to help in the processing of ammonium nitrate for coating and prilling.

 Magnesium nitrate is a crystalline source with high water solubility for use consistent with nitrates and lower (acidic) pH.
 Nitrate compounds are usually soluble in water.
 Even the nitrate products are oxidizing agents.
 The nitrate compounds can form a flammable mixture when combined with hydrocarbons.